pvamshi/events/README.md

 3. Fix the UX for add guests
 4. Error handling
 5. Validations
 6. Bug: Clicking on event when `allDay` is `false` gives an exception.
 A bug from the library
+7. Implement `Edit` and `Delete` functionality for events